 Day 7: Rifugio Coldai to Rifugio Vazzoler

-A relatively short day distance wise, but it won’t fall short in the views department!
+A relatively short day distance-wise, but it won’t fall short in the views department!
 You will spend your day circling around the mighty Mount Civetta and its impressive north face.
-This was another one of my favourite days on
+This was another one of my favorite days on Alta Via 1.

-The day starts with a quick jolt to forcella Coldai then a short descent to the lake of the same name.
-It was still half frozen when we reached it on day 7 of our hike.
-We also encountered a lot of snow in places (refer to photos above).
+The day starts with a quick jolt to Forcella Coldai then a short descent to the lake of the same name.
+It was still half frozen when we reached it on day 7 of our hike at the end of June.
+We also encountered a lot of snow in places (refer to photos below).

 Day 8: Rifugio Vazzoler to Rifugio Carestiato

 Similarly to the previous day, Day 8 isn’t too demanding when it comes down to distance or elevation.
 It means you can take it slow and enjoy the hike underneath the soaring rock towers.
-Those who would like to cut a day from Alta Via 1 could combine day 7 and 8 together.
+Those who would like to cut a day from Alta Via 1 could combine days 7 and 8 into one.

-You will start noticing that less and less tourists make it this far along the route, but to me with each day passing and the lessening of the traffic, the more special it became.
+You will start noticing that fewer and fewer tourists make it this far along the route, but to me with each day passing and the lessening of the traffic, the more special it became.

 Day 9: Rifugio Carestiatio to Rifugio Pramperet

-The path from rifugio Carestiato starts gently down a gravel road towards Passo Duran.
+The path from Rifugio Carestiato starts gently down a gravel road toward Passo Duran.
 You should reach it within 30 minutes.
 There are two privately owned huts on the pass.

-For approximately next two kilometres you will follow the paved road until you reach a rest area with tables and benches where the first signs for rifugio Pramperet appear.
+For approximately the next two kilometers you will follow the paved road until you reach a rest area with tables and benches where the first signs for Rifugio Pramperet appear.

 Day 10: Rifugio Pramperet to Rifugio Pian de Fontana